NicholasLukow/ATHENA_Tracking_GEM/README.md

 In order to make use of the new field map (option 5 in the .C script), you must retrieve it from here: https://github.com/eic/BeastMagneticField

 In order to make use of the GEMs, you must first install the EicToyModel.
 This can be found here: https://github.com/eic/EicToyModel
 Follow the install instructions there.
+But for all "source" lines use /cvmfs/eic.opensciencegrid.org/default/opt/fun4all/core/bin/ versions

 First open a shell in the singularity container using:
 >singularity shell -B /cvmfs:/cvmfs -B /direct/eic+u/USERNAME/scratch:/scratch/ /cvmfs/eic.opensciencegrid.org/singularity/rhic_sl7_ext.simg